 Kaohsiung Container Terminal in Taiwan forms an integral part of OOCL's international containerized transportation business.
 As one of the original container facilities in the Kaohsiung Harbour, the KAOCT has deep-water berths of 14.5 meters and the entire facility has been modernized since 2002 and upgraded in 2012 with the ability to handle two 10,000-TEU vessels at the same time.

-Two container-vessel berths (760 meters long) on a total of approximately 56 acres operating 24-hour, 7-days a week basis for vessel and gate activities: Six Post-Panamax quay cranes including four with 19 rows and two with 22 rows of twin 20 ft lifting capacity; 18 rail-mounted gantry cranes; 5 empty stackers and various shipside handling equipment.
+Two container-vessel berths (760 meters long) on a total of approximately 63.6 acres operating 24-hour, 7-days a week basis for vessel and gate activities: Seven Post-Panamax quay cranes including four with 19 rows and one with 23 rows of twin 20 ft lifting capacity; 20 rail-mounted gantry cranes; five empty stackers and various shipside handling equipment.

 For more information on Kaohsiung Container Terminal, please click here.